svegalopez/cli-tool/README.md

 # CSV to Database

 This is a tool for inserting data from a csv file to a database.
 It was designed to support large files, see the [comments](https://github.com/svegalopez/data-migration-tool/blob/master/README.md#comments).
 The script uses the ```'stories.csv'``` file located in the project's root, but it could be extended to receive a path via the command line.
+It uses a transaction so that either all row insertions succeed or none do.

 ### Start a Database server